luksi1/docker-foreman/README.md

 ## Up and running with maven (foreman.dummy.test)

-Simply running "mvn docker:run" should get you an entire stack with foreman.dummy.test as your entrypoint.
+Running "mvn docker:run" should get you an entire stack with https://foreman.dummy.test as your web url.

 ## Up and running with docker-compose (foreman.dummy.test)